Zantosko/Redis-Practice/README.md

 - A sets is list of unique items.

+- Adds value to the set if it exist, if it does not exits then the set will automatically be created:

 `SADD <set name> <value>`

-- Adds value to the set if it exist, if it does not exits then the set will automatically be created.

-`SREM <set name> <value`

-- Removes value from set.
+- Removes value from set:

+`SREM <set name> <value>`

+- Lists out all values in the set:

 `SMEMBERS <set name>`

-- Lists out all values in the set.

 ## Hashes